Kawa Ada: Early life

 Ada was born on June 12, 1980, in Kabul, Afghanistan, in a Dari-speaking family belonging to the Pashtun aristocracy.
 His father was a famous national chess champion.
-In the midst of the Soviet–Afghan War, when Ada was but a young child, his family was forced to flee the country.
+In the midst of the Soviet–Afghan War, when Ada was a young child, his family was forced to flee the country.
 They entered Pakistan as refugees, from where they emigrated to India.
 His sister Blanesta Ada was then born on May 17, 1983.
 Growing up there, Ada dreamed of becoming a Bollywood movie star.
 The family then illegally moved to Switzerland, where his father was arrested and detained.
 When Ada was 8 years old, his family finally emigrated to Canada, where they settled in Toronto.
-In school, he was recognized as a studious and bright kid who was very much involved in student life, and has described his high-school self as a nerd.
+In school, he was very much involved in student life, and has described his high-school self as a nerd.

 Ada pursued his higher education in the United-States, where he graduated as valedictorian from the Boston Conservatory with a BFA in Theatre.

 Career

 After graduating from the Boston Conservatory, Ada was immediately cast on Broadway in Bombay Dreams.
-He then perfected his Shakespearean skills with the Publick Theatre in plays such as Troilus and Cressida.
+He then acted in plays such as Troilus and Cressida.
 In parallel to this work, Ada came up with an original text based on his personal experiences during the Soviet invasion of his home-country, his difficult journey to relocate and integrate into Western culture and the hurdles of being an Afghan in America following the September 11 attacks.
 This piece, The Canny Afghani, premiered at the Boston Center for the Arts in 2004 as Ada's first one-man show.
 He would explain that:

 "After September 11th, my skin colour and facial features suddenly attracted attention to myself and those around me – I was living in America with an Afghan face [...]
 All my endeavors as an artist soon took on a broader scope; this show not only brings my hopes of sharing the story of my family's journey to light, but also gives a tiny voice to the plight of those who have had to flee the countries they call home."

 Back in Canada, Ada made a name for himself during three seasons of the Shaw Festival, along with parts in productions of The Grand, Canadian Stage and Cahoots Theatre.
 His performances were appreciated and earned him The Shaw Festival Outstanding Newcomer award in 2007 and the Stage West – Equity Emerging Theatre Artist Award the next year.
 His subsequent role in Paper SERIES drew further attention and earned him a nomination for a Dora Award.
 After that, he was cast as a lead in My Granny the Goldfish, after which he was consistently given leading parts.
 Eventually, he would even be established enough as an actor that he did not have to audition anymore.